GuanceCloud/datakit/internal/export/doc/en/inputs/container.md

 === "Kubernetes"

-    Change the volumes `containerd-socket` of DataKit.yaml, mount the new path into the DataKit, and configure the environment variables`ENV_INPUT_CONTAINER_ENDPOINTS`：
+    Change *datakit.yaml*, mount the directory that contains the socket into DataKit, and configure `ENV_INPUT_CONTAINER_ENDPOINTS`:

-    ``` yaml hl_lines="3 4 7 14"
+    ``` yaml hl_lines="3 4 7 8 13 14"
     # add envs
     - env:
       - name: ENV_INPUT_CONTAINER_ENDPOINTS
-        value: ["unix:///path/to/new/containerd/containerd.sock"]
+        value: '["unix:///path/to/new/containerd/containerd.sock"]'

-    # modify mountPath
+    # mount the directory that contains the socket
-      - mountPath: /path/to/new/containerd/containerd.sock
+      - mountPath: /path/to/new/containerd
-        name: containerd-socket
+        name: containerd-run
         readOnly: true

     # modify volumes
     volumes:
     - hostPath:
-        path: /path/to/new/containerd/containerd.sock
+        path: /path/to/new/containerd
+        type: Directory
-      name: containerd-socket
+      name: containerd-run
     ```

+    Prefer mounting the directory that contains the socket.
+Avoid `subPath` or mounting only the socket file.
+A container runtime may delete and recreate its socket during restart.
+A directory mount exposes the new file to DataKit, while a single-file mount may continue to reference the stale file.
 ---
 <!-- markdownlint-enable -->